 Limit loads

-The worst-case condition requirements of ECSS-E-ST-32 clause 4.2.7 shall apply with the following modifications4.7.5.2.3b4.7.5.2.6; for cases where a statistical distribution of the loads cannot be demonstrated, the limit loads shall be defined based on the worst-case conditions.
+The worst-case condition requirements of ECSS-E-ST-32 clause 4.2.7 shall apply with the modifications as per requirement 4.7.5.2.3b to 4.7.5.2.6.

+For cases where a statistical distribution of the loads cannot be demonstrated, the limit loads shall be defined based on the worst-case conditions.

 Examples of cases where a statistical distribution of the loads cannot be demonstrated are mechanisms operating loads.

 Material allowables

 For the allowable A-values of materials, to be used for structural sizing, see ECSS-E-ST-32, clause 4.5.